 This workbook consists of over 100 pages divided into twenty lessons designed to take you step by step through the aromatherapy course notes and fully understand them.
 One essential oil will be studied per lesson.
 The practical exercises will give you hands-on experience of safely working with essential oils from day one.

 I was very pleased with the amount of information shared.
 I learned a lot from this course and would recommend it to anyone interested in aromatherapy..
-SH, Tuscola, ILcite>
+SH, Tuscola, IL

 Time Line and Exam Requirements

 You have a time line of 9 months within which to complete this course and request the exam.
-The exam is a closed book, 100 multiple choice question, exam which is sent out with a Proctor Form.
-In addition to the exam there is also the exam requirement of an essay, minimum 500 words and maximum 2000.
-The essay to be chosen from one of two topics.
+The exam is a closed book exam, 100 multiple choice question, that is sent out with a Proctor Form.
+In addition to the exam there, is also the exam requirement of an essay, minimum 500 words and maximum 2000.
+The essay to be chosen from one of three topics.
 A Certificate will be issued on the successful completion of exam and essay.

 Each lesson contains unique exercises based on the material covered in that lesson.

-Lesson 1 – Introduction to Aromatherapy; World History of Aromatherapy; Botany.
+Lesson 1 – Introduction to Aromatherapy; World History of Aromatherapy.
 The essential oil profile of Bergamot.

-Lesson 2 – What are Essential Oils; Quality of Essential Oils.
-The essential oil profile of Roman Chamomile.
+Lesson 2 – Botany, Endangered Species.
+The essential oil profiles of Roman Chamomile and German Chamomile.

 Lesson 3 – Methods of Extracting Essential Oils.
 The essential oil profile of Clary Sage.